emanuelefaja/guide2life/health/losing-weight.md

 Modern processed foods, which are often high in calories but low in fiber and nutrients, can override the satiety mechanism, leading to overconsumption and weight gain.
 These foods are often designed to be highly palatable and easy to eat in large quantities, making it difficult for the body to accurately gauge calorie intake (Moss, 2013).

-In their natural habitat, monkeys and other animals rarely become obese or undernourished, as their bodies are able to accurately regulate food intake based on their energy needs (Lisle & Goldhamer, 2006).
-This is because their diets consist primarily of whole, unprocessed foods that are in line with their evolutionary history.
+In their natural habitat, monkeys and other animals rarely become obese or undernourished, as their bodies are able to accurately regulate food intake based on their energy needs. [^goldhamer] This is because their diets consist primarily of whole, unprocessed foods that are in line with their evolutionary history.

 In contrast, when animals (including humans) are exposed to processed, calorie-dense foods that are out of sync with their natural diets, their satiety mechanisms can be disrupted, leading to overconsumption and weight gain (Erlanson-Albertsson, 2005).